-- H5.7.4.8 The Natural Heritage System in the Secondary Plan area connects with the natural heritage system within the Town, and the Provincial Greenbelt to the west and south.
-This connectivity is important to support natural processes and provide corridors that allow species to move and adapt, thereby ensuring a healthy and resilient ecosystem that protects biodiversity for the long term. - H5.7.4.9 Buffers for natural heritage features have been included within the Natural Heritage System illustrated on Schedule H5, so additional buffers should not be required except where unmapped Key Features have been identified through an approved Subwatershed Impact Study and/or requirements to address any Endangered or Threatened species may be applicable.
+- H5A.7.4.7 The Natural Heritage System may include additional lands beyond identified natural heritage features and their buffers, which are identified through an approved Subwatershed Impact Study as being a Key Feature and/or which provide additional enhancement to the system.
+These enhancements provide for increased ecological services such as wildlife habitat and movement opportunities, increased buffering to natural heritage features, and restoration opportunities including additional vegetation plantings. - H5A.7.4.8 The Natural Heritage System in the Secondary Plan area connects with the natural heritage system within the Town, and the Provincial Greenbelt to the west and south.
+This connectivity is important to support natural processes and provide corridors that allow species to move and adapt, thereby ensuring a healthy and resilient ecosystem that protects biodiversity for the long term. - H5A.7.4.9 Buffers for natural heritage features have been included within the Natural Heritage System illustrated on Schedule H5A, so additional buffers should not be required except where unmapped Key Features have been identified through an approved Subwatershed Impact Study and/or requirements to address any Endangered or Threatened species may be applicable.
 The following buffer widths are provided for general guidance but the final buffer widths, which may be smaller or larger, will be determined in the Subwatershed Impact Study based on an analysis of the feature sensitivity and proposed adjacent land uses. - a) Watercourse Corridors:

 Generally greater of 15 metres from the greatest hazard (Regional Storm flood plain, meander belt or stable top of bank) or 30 metres from the bankfull channel of cold, cool and warm water sportfish watercourses.
-Where a trail is planned, it may be located within the buffer subject to section H5.7.4.17.
-Notwithstanding any policies within this Plan, stormwater management facilities may be permitted no closer than 15 m from the greatest watercourse hazard.
+Where a trail is planned, it may be located within the buffer subject to section H5A.7.4.17.
+Notwithstanding any policies within this Plan, where stormwater management facilities are permitted under section H5A.7.4.3 f), they may be no closer than 15 m from the greatest watercourse hazard.

+b) Significant woodlands: Generally 30 metres from the drip line.
+Where a trail is planned, it may be located within the buffer subject to section H5A.7.4.17.

+c) Wetlands:

-- b) Significant woodlands: - Generally 30 metres from the drip line.
-Where a trail is planned, it may be located within the buffer subject to section H5.7.4.17. - c) Wetlands: - Generally 30 metres from the wetlands limits.
-The size and significance of the wetland is subject to wetland delineation and the Ontario Wetland Evaluation System as part of the Subwatershed Impact Study. - d) Significant wildlife habitat Generally 30 metres from the boundary of the habitat unit. - e) Significant habitat of threatened or endangered species Generally 30 metres from the boundary of the habitat unit as determined by MNRF in accordance with provincial requirements under the ESA, 2007. - H5.7.4.10 Natural features and areas within the Natural Heritage System should be restored and enhanced, where feasible, and where areas are not in a natural state, they should be naturalized and planted with native, non-invasive species.
+Generally 30 metres from the wetlands limits.
+The size and significance of the wetland is subject to wetland delineation and the Ontario Wetland Evaluation System as part of the Subwatershed Impact Study.

+- d) Significant wildlife habitat Generally 30 metres from the boundary of the habitat unit. - e) Significant habitat of threatened or endangered species Generally 30 metres from the boundary of the habitat unit as determined by Ministry of Natural Resources and Forestry in accordance with provincial requirements under the Endangered Species Act, 2007. - H5A.7.4.10 Natural features and areas within the Natural Heritage System should be restored and enhanced, where feasible, and where areas are not in a natural state, they should be naturalized and planted with native, non-invasive species.
 The requisite planting and seeding plans will be established at the time of subdivision or site plan approval.

-H5.7.4.11 Watercourses and Headwater Drainage Features
+H5A.7.4.11 Watercourses and Headwater Drainage Features